Some Residents Call For Briarcliffe Fire Company's Closure Over Alleged Racist Comments

 Her family attended Wednesday night’s meeting.

-Goodwill Company, who along with Darby Township No. 4 are covering Briarcliffe calls, released the audio and warns this type of behavior is nothing new.READ MORE: About 300 Leeches From Bulgaria Seized In Philadelphia By Customs
+Goodwill Company, who along with Darby Township No. 4 are covering Briarcliffe calls, released the audio and warns this type of behavior is nothing new.READ MORE: Crash Involving Tractor Trailer Leaves 1 Person Dead In Collingswood, New Jersey

 “There’s been pushing and shoving, he’s threatened members and gotten away with it,” said Paul Graf with Goodwill.